DanahAldahiry/Motors/README.md

 # Motors
  This File contains 4 of the most popular motors used.

- Two files that discussthe DC Motor (with using relays & without).
+ Two files that discusses the DC Motor (with using relays & without).

  A file about the Servo Motor.